Iowa Admin. Code r. 193-7.10 - Presiding officer

 law judge assigned to act as presiding officer and issue a proposed decision in

-a nondisciplinary contested case shall have a J.D. degree unless waived by the
+a nondisciplinary contested case will have a J.D. degree unless waived by the

 (4) The board or a panel of